No. 12 Maryland grinds past No. 11 Ohio State 67-55

 Kaleb Wesson scored 15 for Ohio State, and Andre Wesson and D.J.
 Carton had 14 apiece.
 Luther Muhammad went 0 for 6 from the floor, Duane Washington Jr. finished 2 for 11, including 0 for 5 from 3-point range.

+”Last year in the NCAA Tournament, the final game, Virginia and Texas Tech were the two best defensive teams.
+So we always harp on guarding,” Morsell said. ”Even when our offense isn’t clicking.
+Just guard.
+And it will eventually come around.
+That’s what happened tonight.”

+Cowan added: ”We work a lot on defense in practice, and it showed.”

-The Terrapins committed 11 turnovers in the first half and missed eight of nine attempts from within the arc but went 7 for 11 on 3-point tries to forge a 28-22 lead at the break.
+The Terrapins committed 11 turnovers in the first half and missed eight of nine attempts from within the arc but were 7 for 11 on 3-point tries to forge a six-point lead at the break.

-Maryland struggled through the opening six minutes without a field goal and trailed 8-0 before Eric Alaya accounted for half the points in a 12-3 surge that gave the Terrapins their first lead.
+Maryland trailed 8-0 before Eric Alaya accounted for half the points in a 12-3 surge that gave the Terrapins their first lead.

 SHORT-HANDED